contrast-zone/t-rewriter.js/exp-flow.md

 ## 1. introduction

-Formal languages are usually considered as formations dedicated to accomplishing diverse tasks. *Intermezzo* is also a language, and it is an implementation of a [rule-based programming system](https://en.wikipedia.org/wiki/Rule-based_system) that aims to be a host for a variety of kinds of other formal languages.
-By its design, *Intermezzo* represents an embodiment of a general problem solving strategy related to [term rewriting](https://en.wikipedia.org/wiki/Rewriting), being able to support a diversity of hosted languages intentions and purposes.
+Formal languages are usually considered as formations dedicated to accomplishing diverse tasks. *Expression flow* is also a language, and it is an implementation of a [rule-based programming system](https://en.wikipedia.org/wiki/Rule-based_system) that aims to be a host for a variety of kinds of other formal languages.
+By its design, *Expression flow* represents an embodiment of a general problem solving strategy related to [term rewriting](https://en.wikipedia.org/wiki/Rewriting), being able to support a diversity of hosted languages intentions and purposes.

-Seeing *Intermezzo* as a programming language that operates on other formal languages, it provides a particular form of data computation: for each area of interest, one is able to define a custom [domain specific language](https://en.wikipedia.org/wiki/domain-specific_language) operating on specific forms of data (input), yielding specific forms of computation results (output).
-To that extent, *Intermezzo* also represents a language implementing [language oriented programming](https://en.wikipedia.org/wiki/Language-oriented_programming) paradigm.
+Seeing *Expression flow* as a programming language that operates on other formal languages, it provides a particular form of data computation: for each area of interest, one is able to define a custom [domain specific language](https://en.wikipedia.org/wiki/domain-specific_language) operating on specific forms of data (input), yielding specific forms of computation results (output).
+To that extent, *Expression flow* also represents a language implementing [language oriented programming](https://en.wikipedia.org/wiki/Language-oriented_programming) paradigm.

-[Production rules](https://en.wikipedia.org/wiki/Production_(computer_science)), as *Intermezzo* constituents, mediate between source and target expressions.
+[Production rules](https://en.wikipedia.org/wiki/Production_(computer_science)), as *Expression flow* constituents, mediate between source and target expressions.
 Appearance of source and target expressions is defined by custom input and output syntax production rules.
 These rules are then complemented by custom semantic production rules, rendering the [production system](https://en.wikipedia.org/wiki/Production_system_(computer_science)) capable of translating between input and output expressions.
-Translating mechanism in a case of *Intermezzo* has important property of being [Turing complete](https://en.wikipedia.org/wiki/Turing_completeness), which means we can construct *any* output from *any* input, potentially supporting *any* kind of meaningful computation process known to us.
+Translating mechanism in a case of *Expression flow* has important property of being [Turing complete](https://en.wikipedia.org/wiki/Turing_completeness), which means we can construct *any* output from *any* input, potentially supporting *any* kind of meaningful computation process known to us.

 Shedding light from another angle, a [system](https://en.wikipedia.org/wiki/System) is a group of interacting or interrelated elements that act according to a set of rules to form a unified whole.
 When googling examples of a system, we may find that an example of a system is the way someone organizes their closet.
 Also, an example of a system is all the organs that work together for digestion.
 A set or arrangement of things so related or connected as to form a unity or organic whole.
 Other examples may include a solar system, school system, system of highways.
 An important conceptual asset of each system is existence of input and output between system and its surroundings.
-Systems, having clearly defined interdependent input and output, may also be described by sets of *Intermezzo* production rules.
-Considering its computational completeness, *Intermezzo* does not pose any restrictions on any kinds of systems it may describe.
-Thus, possible application of *Intermezzo* rulesets reaches even to simulating a wide range of systems we may see around us.
+Systems, having clearly defined interdependent input and output, may also be described by sets of *Expression flow* production rules.
+Considering its computational completeness, *Expression flow* does not pose any restrictions on any kinds of systems it may describe.
+Thus, possible application of *Expression flow* rulesets reaches even to simulating a wide range of systems we may see around us.
 This should not be such a surprise since many formal languages intentions are exactly describing behaviors of different system wholes, while siutability choice and universality of such systems may be bound only by our imagination.

 ## 2. theoretical background

-In a good hope of reaching its charted goals, *Intermezzo* tries to follow simple and minimalistic design as long as it doesn't affect its expressiveness in both ease of use, and coverage of possible use cases.
+In a good hope of reaching its charted goals, *Expression flow* tries to follow simple and minimalistic design as long as it doesn't affect its expressiveness in both ease of use, and coverage of possible use cases.
 Without losing certain structuring capabilities while still keeping very broad expressivity range, we decide to include only: two types of rules - *elementary and composite rules*, two types of terms - *elementary and composite terms*, and two built-in term constants - *top and bottom constants*.

-But this minimal setup doesn't mean we are strictly bound to the proposed fewness of *Intermezzo* expressions.
-Just like we can stack a higher level language layer on top of machine code, we may extend or intentionally restrict *Intermezzo* language as long as our rules produce valid *Intermezzo* expressions.
-This encourages us to keep *Intermezzo* definition minimalistic, but general enough not to fear that we left out something important.
+But this minimal setup doesn't mean we are strictly bound to the proposed fewness of *Expression flow* expressions.
+Just like we can stack a higher level language layer on top of machine code, we may extend or intentionally restrict *Expression flow* language as long as our rules produce valid *Expression flow* expressions.
+This encourages us to keep *Expression flow* definition minimalistic, but general enough not to fear that we left out something important.

-In this section we are explaining *Intermezzo* rule system syntax and defining how it should behave in practice.
+In this section we are explaining *Expression flow* rule system syntax and defining how it should behave in practice.
 Although they may seem simple, basic constructs we will learn about in this section are enough to accomplish a whole variety of computation kinds.

 ### 2.1. syntax

 In computer science, the [syntax](https://en.wikipedia.org/wiki/Syntax_(programming_languages)) of a computer language is the set of rules that defines the combinations of symbols that are considered to be correctly structured statements or expressions in that language.

-[Formal grammar](https://en.wikipedia.org/wiki/Formal_grammar) of *Intermezzo* may be represented by the following, relaxed kind of [BNF](https://en.wikipedia.org/wiki/Backus%E2%80%93Naur_form) notation:
+[Formal grammar](https://en.wikipedia.org/wiki/Formal_grammar) of *Expression flow* may be represented by the following, relaxed kind of [BNF](https://en.wikipedia.org/wiki/Backus%E2%80%93Naur_form) notation:

         <start> := <rule>